Ultrafilter

 If $X$ is an arbitrary set, its power set ${\mathcal P}(X),$ ordered by set inclusion, is always a Boolean algebra and hence a poset, and ultrafilters on ${\mathcal P}(X)$ are usually called ultrafilters on the set $X$.
-An ultrafilter on a set $X$ may be considered as a finitely additive measure on ${\mathcal P}(X)$.
+An ultrafilter on a set $X$ may be considered as a finitely additive 0-1-valued measure on ${\mathcal P}(X)$.
 In this view, every subset of $X$ is either considered "almost everything" (has measure 1) or "almost nothing" (has measure 0), depending on whether it belongs to the given ultrafilter or not.

 Ultrafilters have many applications in set theory, model theory, topology and combinatorics.

 Ultrafilters on partial orders

 In order theory, an ultrafilter is a subset of a partially ordered set that is maximal among all proper filters.
 This implies that any filter that properly contains an ultrafilter has to be equal to the whole poset.